The Neural Tissue Engineering Lab at Rice University

 Luan Laboratory of Integrative Neural Interface

-Principle Investigator: Lan Luan
+Principal Investigator: Lan Luan

 Nanoscale Neural Interface Laboratory

-Nanoscale Neural Interface Laboratory (Xie Lab) develops theories focused on tissue integrated neural electrodes, neural recoding, neural interfaces, and longitudinal electrophysiology in clinical research.
+Nanoscale Neural Interface Laboratory (Xie Lab) develops theories focused on tissue-integrated neural electrodes, neural recoding, neural interfaces, and longitudinal electrophysiology in clinical research.

-Principle Investigator: Chong Xie
+Principal Investigator: Chong Xie

 Provenza Lab